Chronic diseases are defined by the CDC as “conditions lasting one year or longer that require ongoing medical ...

 Educate patients about self-management

-In addition to implementing lifestyle interventions, empowering patients to take control of their health is also an important tool of disease management.
+In addition to implementing lifestyle interventions, empowering patients to take control of their health is also an important tool of disease management that can improve quality of life.
 During medication counseling, the comprehensive medication management care team can also counsel patients on how to manage their condition.
-For instance, in a diabetes management program, the CMM care team can counsel a patient with diabetes how to use their blood sugar monitor and what to do in case of severe hypoglycemia along with providing medication counseling.
+For instance, in a diabetes management program, the CMM care team can counsel a patient with diabetes with self-care strategies like how to use their blood sugar monitor and what to do in case of severe hypoglycemia along with providing medication counseling.

 AI-powered CMM to support disease management